GarrettStrealy/Machine-Learning/hw3_logistic_regression/README.md

-This project demonstrates my ability to use logistic regression to predict a binary feature in R
+This project demonstrates my ability to perform logistic regression to predict a binary feature using R